craftercms/docs/source/reference/modules/studio/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configure Header-Based Authentication |enterpriseOnly|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Crafter Studio is able to integrate with any authentication system that sends custom HTTP headers containing information that will be used to authenticate the user in Studio.
-This section details how to setup Studio for header-based authentication.
+Crafter Studio can integrate with any authentication system that sends custom HTTP headers containing information that will be used to authenticate the user in Studio.
+This section details how to set up Studio for header-based authentication.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Configure Studio for Header-Based Authentication